 Restricted and control securities cannot be freely traded in the public market.
-Securities and Exchange Commission (SEC) Rule 144 governs when and how these securities can be resold.
+The Securities and Exchange Commission's (SEC) restricted-stock resale rule governs when and how these securities can be resold.

 Restricted Stock